DISSOLVING FILLER: What You Need to Know

 WHY ARE WE DISSOLVING YOUR FILLERS

-As mentioned above injecting isn’t a perfect science.
-Although we have years of experience injecting, are constantly educating ourselves on new products, techniques and improving our skill set, there are variations in all anatomy, tissues and how filler will behave in them.
+There are many reasons for dissolving, often patients will come to us from others clinics seeking dissolving of previous work.
+Also mentioned above injecting isn’t a perfect science.
+There are variations in all anatomy, tissues and how filler will behave in them.
 With that said there are some foreseeable issues that can adjust for with placement, technique, and product, however some are beyond our control and this is where tweaking of adding more filler, or mild dissolving may be required.

 Below are the most common reasons we see filler being dissolved:

 Here's where at times we lose some control as injectors.
 A patient's anatomy and how it functions will play a large role on where and how filler will settle.
 As injectors we are educated and have experience knowing which areas that filler shouldn’t be injected that may cause a problem in migration, however each individual's anatomy is so diverse.
 Ultimately filler will move to the path of least resistance to find a comfortable place to sit.
 Some patients tissues have more “pockets” or laxity and therefore less support in keeping a filler in place.
 Additionally filler is quite soft and moveable for the first 48 hours post treatment, so there can be some compression of filler around areas of higher muscular contraction or if a patient swells greatly post treatment, this can also cause some compression or movement of product.